N14 (South Africa): Gauteng

 The N14 enters the province heading north-east, crossing the R500 and the western terminus of the R41 near the village of Holfontein.
 It continues north-east, later crossing the R24 south of the Tarlton International Raceway and north of the Krugersdorp Game Reserve, and then skirts the latter to its north.
 It bypasses north of the Krugersdorp CBD, intersecting the R563 and R540.
-At the major intersection at Cradlestone Mall, Krugersdorp, it meets the R28 that heads south-west to the town centre and the M47 Hendrik Potgieter Road that heads south-east to Roodepoort.
-The N14 turns north-east at this junction, becoming a dual carriageway with 2 lanes in each direction, crossing the Crocodile River, passing through Muldersdrift and crossing the R114.
-Shortly after Muldersdrift, there is major interchange with the M5 (Beyers Naude Drive) to Randburg and Johannesburg.
-The next interchange follows shortly where the R512 (Malibongwe Drive) crosses over it just south of Lanseria International Airport.
-Continuing north-east, it crosses the Jukskei River and later interchanges the R114 again and R511/R562 at Diepsloot, where it becomes 3 lanes in each direction.
-It soon takes an easterly direction, interchanging the R55 at Olievenhoutbosch, Centurion and shortly thereafter it meets the Brakfontein Interchange with the N1 (Ben Schoeman Freeway) in the southern suburbs of Centurion.
-The N14 and N1 switch highways, with the N1 now becoming the eastwards highway and the N14 now becoming the Ben Schoeman Freeway northwards, returning to being 2 lanes in each direction.
+At an intersection at Cradlestone Mall in Krugersdorp, it meets the R28 that heads south-west to the town centre and the M47 Hendrik Potgieter Road that heads south-east to Roodepoort.
+The N14 turns north-east at this junction, becoming a dual carriageway freeway with 2 lanes in each direction, crossing the Crocodile River, passing through Muldersdrift and crossing the R114.
+Shortly after Muldersdrift, there is an interchange with the M5 (Beyers Naude Drive) that heads south-east to Randburg and Johannesburg.
+The next interchange follows shortly where the R512 (Malibongwe Drive) crosses over the N14 just south of Lanseria International Airport.
+Continuing north-east, it crosses the Jukskei River and interchanges the R114 again and the R511/R562 north of Diepsloot, where it becomes 3 lanes in each direction.
+It soon takes an easterly direction to enter the city of Centurion, interchanging the R55 at Olievenhoutbosch and thereafter reaching the Brakfontein Interchange with the N1 (Ben Schoeman Freeway) in the southern suburbs of Centurion.
+The N14 and N1 switch highways, with the N1 now becoming the eastwards highway (the Pretoria Bypass) and the N14 now becoming the Ben Schoeman Freeway northwards.
 It bypasses Centurion Central and intersects the M34 (Jean Avenue) at Die Hoewes and the M10/M24 near Lyttelton Manor.
-The next major interchange is with the M7 at the Groenkloof Nature Reserve near Fountains Valley.
-Shortly thereafter it ends in the southern suburb of Salvokop, Pretoria where it joins the R101 (Kgosi Mampuru Street) northwards, marking its eastern terminus.
+The next interchange is with the M7 at the Groenkloof Nature Reserve near Fountains Valley.
+Shortly thereafter it ends in the southern suburb of Salvokop in Pretoria (just south of the Pretoria CBD), where it joins the R101 (Kgosi Mampuru Street; Sophie De Bruyn Street) northbound, marking its eastern terminus.

 History

-The N14 is the only National Route in Gauteng that was not upgraded in 2010 and is the only National Route within Gauteng that is not a toll road on any part of its route.

-In 2015 - 2017 the Highway was upgraded and re-tarred from Krugersdorp to Diepsloot.
-In 2017 - 2019 the section from Diepsloot to the Brakfontein Interchange was upgraded, upgrading that stretch from 2 lanes to 3 lanes in each dirctio.
-The upgrades are done by the Johannesburg Roads Agency (JRA) and the route remains toll-free.
+Between 2015 and 2017, the N14 highway was upgraded and re-tarred from Krugersdorp to Diepsloot.
+Between 2017 and 2019, the section from Diepsloot to the Brakfontein Interchange was upgraded, increasing that from 2 lanes to 3 lanes in each direction.
+The upgrades were done by the Johannesburg Roads Agency (JRA).